 Jonathan Kalikow - Head of Real Estate and Director (Class II).
 Mr. Kalikow has served as our Head of Real Estate and as a director since July 2020.
 He has been the president and founder of Gamma Real Estate, a boutique commercial real estate firm, since he founded it in October 2014, based in New York.
 The firm lends on real estate nationwide, owns a portfolio of approximately 5,000 apartments and several office properties, including a 310,000 square foot residential building on Sutton Place in Manhattan.
 Prior to co-founding Gamma Real Estate, Jonathan Kalikow spent 18 years on Wall Street investing across industries and asset classes as a proprietary trader at Morgan Stanley and then as a hedge fund trader and portfolio manager.
+Mr. Kalikow has also spent over 15 years in real estate as part of a family-owned real estate firm operating for approximately 100 years.
 Mr. Kalikow is a graduate of the Wharton School of Business with bachelor's degrees in Real Estate and Finance.
 He also holds a juris doctor from Fordham University School of Law and is a member of the New York State Bar Association.
+Mr. Kalikow's extensive experience in the real estate and finance industries provides our Board with deep experience.
 Mr. Kalikow's management experience and understanding of the real estate industry make him an ideal choice to act as our director.